 Youmna Ziadé Karam and Michelle Gebeily launched Kitchenlab (Lebanon) in 2013 as a place offering hands-on and virtual cooking classes.
 Recently, the duo has teamed up with talented developer and cooking instructor Reem E. Azoury, who brings a wealth of experience to the mix.
 Together, they are working on the launch of a new meal kit delivery concept called Kit-Lab.
 We speak to Lamia Maatouk, GM at KitchenLab, to learn more.

-Can you tell us about Kit-Lab?
+Can you tell us about Kit-Lab by Kitchenlab?

 It is a meal kit delivery service designed for home cooks.
 Each kit includes cut, seasoned, portioned fresh ingredients and a recipe with tips and secrets to cook a deliciously nourishing meal that’s quick and easy to prepare.

 What has been the biggest challenge you’ve faced with the product?

 Sourcing ingredients was a little difficult, but we were able to solve this issue by applying smart menu engineering.
 By supporting local producers as much as possible, we constantly fine-tune the menu to adapt to the economic challenges we are facing in Lebanon.

 When do you expect to meet your targets?